-North Devon & Exmoor (Slow Travel)by Hilary Bradt
+North Devon & Exmoor (Slow Travel)

 Slow North Devon and Exmoor – Expert local tips and holiday advice featuring the best cream teas and pubs, cycling, walking, hiking and wildlife.
 Includes the International Dark Sky Reserve, local food and accommodation, Exmoor National Park, wildlife and birdwatching, Barnstaple, Braunton, Ilfracombe, Broomhill, Lundy Island and North Devon Coast.

 This new, thoroughly updated edition of Bradt’s award-winning North Devon & Exmoor remains the only dedicated general guide to this compelling area.
 North Devon’s relative inaccessibility has been a deterrent to ugly development, and Exmoor National Park is one of the smallest, least well known, and utterly delightful of all national parks.
 The rugged western cliffs around Hartland Point are the most dramatic in Devon and the cliff-top walking some of the best.
 New to this edition are several nature reserves which didn’t make it into the first edition and more in-depth descriptions of the far western part of Devon abutting the Cornish border.
 Also included are the Gnome Reserve and the Bakelite Museum – just two of several quirky places in the region – and expanded information on the island of Lundy in the Bristol Channel, as well as unique coverage of the whole of Exmoor National Park straddling Devon and Somerset.
 Particularly intriguing are the many descriptions of country churches, ‘the storerooms of history’.